-- mechanical symptoms (for example, locking) suggesting the presence of a meniscal lesion AND - following confirmation of pathology with MRI AND - failure of at least two months of conservative management.
+- mechanical symptoms (for example, clicking, catching or locking) suggesting the presence of a meniscal lesion AND - following confirmation of pathology with MRI AND - failure of at least two months of conservative management.

 Those with meniscal pathology on a background of moderate to severe osteoarthritis should not be referred for consideration for arthroscopy.